 Leases are recognised as right-of-use assets (Note 16) and lease liabilities (Note 20) in the Statement of Financial Position.

-Other than the matter disclosed above, the Company has no material contractual commitments existed at 30 June 2021.
+Other than the matter disclosed above, the Company has no material contractual commitments existed at the reporting date.

 27. ECONOMIC DEPENDENCY